OpenNTI/nti.docs.platform.enduser/guide/part2.rst

 -  FEATURE: Timed
 -  FEATURE: Randomization
 -  FEATURE: Question Bank
+-  FEATURE: Gradebook Entry

- Creating an assignment as well as having a Project Manager create your assignment will place the assignment within your course files.
-To place the assignment in a se ction, follow  the steps below:
+Both creating an assignment as well as having a Project Manager create your assignment places the assignment within your course files.
+To place the assignment in a section, follow the steps below:

 #.
-Click on “+Add Content” i n the section you want to Edit.
+While in Edit Mode, click on “+Add Content” in the section you want to edit.

  |AddContent.png|

-.. warning:: Please note: if you don’t see the “+Add Content” ba nner, you need to first add a section to the lesson page (see the above section on  Adding Sections to Lessons ).
+.. warning:: Please note: if you don’t see the “+Add Content” banner, you need to first add a section to the lesson page (see the above section on Adding Sections to Lessons).

 2. In the “Choose a content type” popup, click on “Assignments.” |Screen Shot 2016-04-21 at 2.42.10 PM.png|

-3. Here you can view all the assignments uploaded by your Project Manager or created by you.
-You can also search for an assignment by title.
-Select the assignment you want to add to your lesson by clicking on it.
+3. Select the assignment you want to add to your lesson by clicking on it.

 4. After selecting your assignment, click the “Select” button in the lower right-hand corner.

  |SelectAssignment.png|